Tonywuhk/realai.org/frontier/safety.md

 *Below is a summary of our current thinking.
 It will be updated from time to time as our understanding of AI safety continues to improve.
 When this page develops into a cohrent article of scholarly value, we plan to organize the snapshot into an academic paper, and publish on arXiv periodically.
 Comments should be directed to [Jonathan Yan](mailto:jyan@realai.org)*.

+An intelligence that is safe and beneficial to mankind has nothing to hide.
+Its chance of success improves when its development is transparent.
+When a group of human minds gather to collaborate on building such an intelligence into a computer system, it is already the beginning of a superintelligence's self-improvement.

+### Learning from the Nature

 Among all the systems our civilization depends on, the nature has the best record: Physics never fails.
 We're the only known advanced civilization in vast time and space that stretch trillions of miles and billions of years.
 We have always been able to find a way forward.

 We will design our intelligent system to learn from the nature, understand the significance of our civilization, and facilitate its continued propserity.